FenwickElliott/ElectroBullet/README.md

 ## Usage

 ElectroBullet is designed to be usable with no technical knowledge.
-A packaged version is available for [Mac](https://fenwickelliott.io/ElectroBullet.html) or [Windows](https://fenwickelliott.io/ElectroBullet.html) although the windows version is not properly tested.
+A packaged version is available for Mac [here](https://fenwickelliott.io/ElectroBullet.html).

 In order to use ElectroBullet, you must have a PushBullet account and have the app installed on your phone, either from the [PlayStore](https://play.google.com/store/apps/details?id=com.pushbullet.android&referrer=utm_source%3Dpushbullet.com) or the [App Store](https://itunes.apple.com/us/app/pushbullet/id810352052?ls=1&mt=8).